Daniel Dae Kim: 2010–2017: Hawaii Five-0

-In February 2010, shortly after Lost's conclusion, it was announced that Kim would join the CBS reboot Hawaii Five-0 as Chin Ho Kelly, the role originally made famous by actor Kam Fong.
+In February 2010, shortly after Lost's conclusion, it was announced that Kim would join the CBS reboot Hawaii Five-0 as Chin Ho Kelly, originally portrayed by Kam Fong.
 He was the first actor to be officially cast on the show.
 That series premiered on September 20, 2010, to strong ratings and solid critical acclaim.

+He served as a speaker at the 2014 University of Hawaii commencement ceremony.

-In addition to acting, Kim made his directorial debut with the Hawaii Five-0 season five episode "Kuka'awale".
-He departed the show in late June 2017 prior to the eighth season due to a salary dispute with CBS.
-He had been seeking pay equality with co-stars Alex O'Loughlin and Scott Caan, but CBS would not agree to it.
+Kim made his directorial debut with the Hawaii Five-0 season five episode "Kuka'awale".
+He departed the show together with Grace Park, the female lead, in late June 2017 prior to the eighth season due to a salary dispute with CBS.
+They had been seeking pay equality with co-stars Alex O'Loughlin and Scott Caan, but CBS would not agree to it.
+It was the first time since the reboot started that the show did not feature any Asian actors in the main cast.

 Kim co-starred in The Divergent Series: Insurgent, the sequel to 2014's Divergent, playing Jack Kang, the leader of the Candor faction.

 2018–present: Producing and The Good Doctor

 As the founder of the film and television production company 3AD, Kim in January 2014 signed a first-look development deal with CBS Television Studios, the first of its kind with an Asian-American actor.
-3AD is currently producing the ABC television series The Good Doctor, based on the 2013 South Korean series of the same name.
-He is an executive producer on The Good Doctor and joined the show during its second season in the role of chief of surgery, Dr. Jackson Han.
+3AD produced the ABC television series The Good Doctor from 2017 to 2024, based on the 2013 South Korean series of the same name.
+He was an executive producer on The Good Doctor and joined the show during its second season in the role of chief of surgery, Dr. Jackson Han.

 In 2019, Kim played the role of Ben Daimio in the reboot film Hellboy.
 He replaced Ed Skrein in the role to avoid a whitewashing controversy, as the character was Asian-American in the original comics.
 Kim provides the voice of Chief Benja in the Disney animated film Raya and the Last Dragon, which was released in March 2021.

-Other projects

-Kim is the voice of the character Johnny Gat for the Saints Row video game series.
-He provided the voice for Metron in the final two episodes of Justice League Unlimited.

-In a return to his theater roots, Kim played the King of Siam in Rodgers & Hammerstein's The King and I from June 12–28, 2009 at the Royal Albert Hall in London, England.
-In January 2016, it was announced Kim would make his Broadway debut as the King of Siam in Rodgers & Hammerstein's The King and I from May 3 – June 26, 2016, at the Lincoln Center Theatre in New York.
+In August and September 2023, he portrayed Francis in the Los Angeles production of Peter Pan Goes Wrong.

+Kim played the lead role in the Broadway production of Yellow Face in 2024, becoming the first Asian American actor to be nominated for the Tony Award for Best Actor in a Play.